catu29/lalagame/README.md

 - [Flutter](https://flutter.dev/)
 - [Dart](https://dart.dev/)

 After cloning this project, get neccessary packages before going to run it.

-Move to project directory on your device, then open terminal (or command line) there and run.
+Move to project directory on your device, then open terminal (or command line) there and run:

 ```bash
 flutter packages get